baevm/monkey-lang-rs/README.md

 # monkey-lang-rs
-Monkey language interpreter based on book "Writing an Interpreter in Go"
+Monkey language interpreter and compiler based on books "Writing an Interpreter in Go" and "Writing A Compiler In Go"

 ---
 Supported features: